MozillaHive/hive-contributor-guide/what_does_hive_nyc_do/README.md

 # What does Hive NYC do?

-What do we mean when we say that Hive NYC is a "network that learns" and a "network for learning"?
+What do we mean when we say that Hive NYC is a "network for learning" and a "network that learns"?
 Let's illustrate by looking at an example of Hive NYC methods in action: **the Pop-up**.

 At a Pop-up, Hive NYC's community of educators and mentors set up hands-on activities in one space at one time.
 Participants are free to explore each activity casually, with (often multi-generational) individuals playing around, making, talking and interacting.